Human Heart – Functions, Circulation, Diagram

 Semilunar valves

 Semilunar valves exist between the left ventricle and the aorta.
-It’s also near the right ventricle and the pulmonary artery.
+It is also near the right ventricle and the pulmonary artery.

 Heart Walls